 New York Review of Books, 10 November 2016 issue.

-It is of course invidious to name names, but irrespective of one’s own political views, these two short paragraphs stand for much that is wrong with the academy and the media.
+Irrespective of one’s own political views, these two short paragraphs stand for much that is wrong with the academy and the media.

 The scholasticism of much of the academy explains why it called first Brexit and then Trump so spectacularly wrong.